 Running web apps at scale is the new normal.
 From gaming to astrophysics, things are increasingly getting done on scale.
 So why not have a dry run of the future with SSD clouds.
 Well, DigitalOcean and StackDock could be worth a try, and they’re not too badly priced, either.
-Docker images, as we know, are environment-independent and can therefore be hosted anywhere without issues.
-While DigitalOcean provides a brilliant documentation on numerous docker related services, StackDock’s support is pretty vague…matching its basic, cheap and easy service.
-So stackdock might be better for people just experimenting and looking for no-frill service.
+Docker images, as we know, are environment-independent and can, therefore, be hosted anywhere without issues.
+While DigitalOcean provides brilliant documentation on numerous docker related services, StackDock’s support is pretty vague…matching its basic, cheap and easy service.
+So stack dock might be better for people just experimenting and looking for no-frills service.
 Your choice will depend on your strategy, and whether your containers will be mission-critical and scalable, or whether you’re fine with something more basic.

 This is the outer skin of IT that cannot be ignored.
 After all, skeletons don’t look great, while your skin completes and protects you.
 So yes, security is a major concern when we talk of cloud and hosting dockers – just as it is for any hosted web apps.
 Running the Docker daemon requires root privileges on the Linux host or kernel installation.
 This can carry some significant security consequences if poorly managed, since the Docker application can be used to share underlying system resources with any containers, and can potentially allow the containers to modify files and attributes of the host OS.
 Under certain circumstances, a malicious user could even leverage APIs to cause Docker to create entirely new containers.